onetcvpr/O-Net/README.md

 ## Important Note:
-This repository includes the codes for reproducing the O-Net submitted in CVP2020 (just for review process, but it will be transferred to GitHub after the reviewers' decision).
+This repository includes the codes for reproducing the O-Net submitted in CVP2020 (Being available in February).